Duane & Greg Allman: Subsequent re-recordings

 In 1970, during his stint with the short-lived Derek and the Dominos, Duane Allman re-recorded "Nobody Knows You When You're Down and Out" for their Layla and Other Assorted Love Songs album.
 Two years later The Allman Brothers Band re-recorded "Melissa" for the 1972 album Eat a Peach.

 According to Gregg Allman's 2013 autobiography My Cross to Bear, Allman wrote "God Rest His Soul" as a tribute to Martin Luther King.
-He sold producer Steve Alaimo the rights to "God Rest His Soul" and "Melissa" for $600.
+He sold the rights to "God rest his soul" and "Melissa" to producer Steve Alaimo for $600.